RichardSneyd/coding-kata-platform-backend/readme.md

 - Make sure that Java, node, and python3 are all installed on your computer (they are accessed via ProcessBuilder internally to compile/exec)

 # Authentication and Authorisation
 Auth is handled by Spring Security and JWT.
+There are 2 roles, `ADMIN` and `USER`, assigned on creation of a user record.
 Before you can use any of the below functionality, a login request with a username and password must be provided.
 If login is successful, a Jwt access_token is returned in the following format :
 ```json
 {
     "access_token": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJmYWtlc3R1ZGVudCIsInJvbGVzIjpbIlVTRVIiXSwiaXNzIjoiaHR0cDovL2xvY2FsaG9zdDo4MDgwL2xvZ2luIiwiZXhwIjoxNjY3NTc2NTk0LCJ1c2VySWQiOjJ9.go4em7DFZ8Cp_ZEZnnDfiUKzC9I_uRqpomYteCj_USM",